sowcow/ogden-german/README.md

 - Abundant list of translations has been automatically generated
 - Drawing images for words for yourself (pen pressure is not supported by browsers afaik)
 - Simple spaced repitition system
+- View example sentences and translations

+## Tradeoffs

+* The process may be less effective than the more demanding ones
+* Visual features make it not into accessibility
+* Requirement for the keyboard is a feature

 ## Bugs